-Summary - With its integrated booking system and point of sale app, Square Appointments is a powerful tool.
+- Square Appointments: With its integrated booking system and point of sale app, Square Appointments is a powerful tool.
 When you add in flat-rate credit card processing with no monthly fees, it's even more attractive to small businesses.

-Summary - Lightspeed Retail offers advanced inventory tools, multi-location abilities, and integrations for appointment scheduling, loyalty, and eCommerce.
+- Lightspeed POS: Lightspeed Retail offers advanced inventory tools, multi-location abilities, and integrations for appointment scheduling, loyalty, and eCommerce.
 Salons and spas can opt for Lightspeed's in-house processing, or bring their own merchant account.

-Summary - Vend's point of sale app runs on any device that supports a web-browser, making it versatile for small businesses.
+- Vend POS: Vend's point of sale app runs on any device that supports a web-browser, making it versatile for small businesses.
 Its advanced inventory features, combined with the Timely scheduling integration, allow salons and spas to centralize their business management.
 Vend also supports a variety of payment processors.

 - Shopify POS: While Shopify is best known for eCommerce, Shopify POS is a powerful tool for businesses and syncs seamlessly with the website.
 Shopify's app marketplace offers a huge assortment of integrations for scheduling.
 When you consider that Shopify offers both a hosted website and a POS starting at $29/month, its pricing packs a lot of punch.
 Shopify Payments also offers competitive rates, though you can bring your own merchant account if you want.